What is Cash on Cash Return?

 The cash on cash return is calculated in the following way:

-However, because pre-tax cash flow is used in the calculation, an investor should be aware of the tax treatment of his investment.
+However, because pre-tax cash flow is used in the calculation, an investor should always be aware of the tax treatment of his investment.
 If the cash on cash return is low, high taxes may erase any potential investment returns.

 After one year, the annual rental revenue from the property is $120,000.
 In addition, mortgage payments, including the principal repayment and the interest payments, are $30,000.